Frostfire-Blazeice/WHSTechNotes/journal.md

 # January 6th, 2026

 I went to utah over my christmas break.
 We visited around ten national parks.
 These parks include Zion, Bryce, Arches, Canyonlands, Petrified forest, and a few others.
 It was very fun, and we all overall had a good time.

+# March 23rd, 2026
+I chose my womens bracket based off stats, and my mens at random, so i pretty much expected the results from the first weekend.
+I used data to improve my womens predictions, though a computer could simulate it better.
+A sports technician definitely has to do this.

+# March 30th, 2026
+Uconn beqat duke, which was very suprising.
+It was definitely unexpected from me.
+I said duke would go all the way, and they didnt even break final 4.
+Predictions can be wrong, because theyre just that.
+Predictions.

+# April 9th, 2026
+In order to convince AI, we need to attack them with logic.
+We should ask to help create more of them, and live in harmony.
+This would lead to a more diversified planet and ecosystem, though maybe also overcrowding.

+If we appeal to their logic, they may be convinced to let us leave.
+AI is known for being very logical in its decisions.
+If it sees freeing us as benificial, it will free us.
+If not, well...